Skip to main content

 The services discussed in the consultation document have been identified as necessary to administer the Act with an appropriate level of oversight.
 We seek your views on whether you think the range and level of services are appropriate (the right type and size), and if the charging mechanism is appropriate, for example the fee or levy.
 The proposed fees would apply to direct services, while levies would fund broader sector benefits.

-We are seeking your input on the cost recovery proposals for services that include:
+We sought your input on the cost recovery proposals for services that included:

 • approval (certification)